-The Company is an investment holding company.
 The Group is principally engaged in the development and provision of financial trading solutions and development and supply of resource allocation, planning, scheduling and management of software and services.
-The nature of the Group's business does not involve direct emission of large amounts of polluted air, discharge of pollutants into water and land, and generation of hazardous waste.
-Therefore, there are no laws and regulations related to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste that have a significant impact on the Group.
-Due to the nature of the Group's business, the Group's daily operations mainly involve indirect greenhouse gas emissions, which are mainly due to the use of electricity, business travels and paper consumptions in our office.
-The Group does not generate any hazardous wastes and its operations are considered to have no direct and significant material impact on the environment.
+The nature of the Group's business does not involve direct emission of large amounts of polluted air, discharge of pollutants into water and land, and generation of hazardous and non-hazardous waste.
+Therefore, there are no laws and regulations related to air and greenhouse gas ("GHG"), emissions discharges into water and land, and generation of hazardous and non-hazardous waste that have a significant impact on the Group.
+Due to the nature of the Group's business, the Group's daily operations mainly involve indirect GHG emissions, which are mainly due to the use of electricity, business travels and paper consumption in our office.
+In terms of the energy consumption, carbon dioxide is the main GHG produced by the Group.
+The Group does not use other forms of energy and natural resources for its operation and it has no direct and significant impact on the environment.